florianfranz/topo_chronia/README.md

 ![workflow](workflow.png)
 ## Installation

 TopoChronia runs as a QGIS plugin.
-It can be used on QGIS version 3.36 or higher.
+It can be used on QGIS version 3.36 or higher, and was developed with Python 3.12.3.

-There are two ways to install the plugin:
+To install the plugin:

-* [WIP] : Directly from QGIS:
-  - Open QGIS → Plugins → Manage and Install Plugins → All → Search for 'TopoChronia' → Install
 * Manual installation:
   - Go to the [releases folder](./releases) and download the desired version as a .zip file.
   - Open QGIS → Plugins → Manage and Install Plugins → Install from .zip
   - Select the downloaded .zip folder and click on "Install".

-Apart from native QGIS python libraries, the plugin also requires the following Python packages: `geopy`, `pandas`, `processing`,`PyQt5`.
-For more information, about versions are available in the  [requirements.txt](./requirements.txt).
+Apart from native QGIS python libraries, the plugin also requires the `pandas` Python package, that is oftentimes not included with QGIS.
+For more information, including about packages and versions, check the [requirements.txt](./requirements.txt).
 These libraries will be automatically installed alongside the plugin itself.

 Once installed, the plugin should be listed under the "Plugin", and there should be three icons appearing on the QGIS toolbar as in the picture below: